bigfatbrowncat/zetes/README.md

 	export JAVA_HOME="C:\Program Files\Java\jdk1.7.0_17"
 	export ARCH=x86_64

+The last thing.
+The default Git configuration on Windows includes an option to change all line endings to CRLF (Windoes).
+But the native line ending for MSYS utils and text processors is LF (Unix).
+So if Git change the line endings on checkout, some files will be broken - that influences installation process.
+So we are turning the conversion option off.

+	git config --global core.autocrlf input

+This is a global option.
+If you need to turn it back (for other tasks), just type <code>git config --global core.autocrlf true</code>.

 Now let's check the configuration.
 Make sure you've saved all the files you've edited recently.
 Go to your <code>msys</code> directory and run <code>msys.bat</code> script there.
 It will open a terminal window for you.
 This terminal isn't a simple one.
 It's an MSYS terminal.
 You will use it to work with Zetes framework and your projects dependent on it.

 Let's do two tests to ensure everything's configured fine: